Listening Woman

-Listening Woman is the third crime fiction novel in the Joe Leaphorn / Jim Chee Navajo Tribal Police series by Tony Hillerman, first published in 1978.
+Listening Woman is a crime novel by American writer Tony Hillerman, the third in the Joe Leaphorn/Jim Chee Navajo Tribal Police series, first published in 1978.
 The novel features Joe Leaphorn.

 Pursuing what begins as a routine police call, Leaphorn is nearly killed by the driver of a car.
 He is then entangled in a tense hostage situation in the caves near the San Juan River.

 The novel was nominated for the 1979 "Best Mystery Novel" Edgar Award.
 It was well-received as "a compelling and often chilling book". and noted for "unselfconsciously drawing on the best of two clashing cultures."